TejasBN28/OpenFASOC/README.md

 For the complete steps of installing OpenFASOC, refer Manual Installation from [here](https://github.com/idea-fasoc/OpenFASOC/blob/main/docs/source/getting-started.rst).

 ## 2. OpenROAD:
+OpenROAD is an integrated chip physical design tool that takes a design from synthesized Verilog to routed layout.
+OpenROAD uses the OpenDB database and OpenSTA for static timing analysis.
+Documentation is also available [here](https://openroad.readthedocs.io/en/latest/main/README.html).
 The commands to install OpenROAD are,
 ```
 git clone --recursive https://github.com/The-OpenROAD-Project/OpenROAD.git